 - A plan that reasonably ensures the safety of students and staff and the protection of the school facility and property.
-Note that a fully-developed plan will be completed after approval of the application. - A description of how the school plans to comply with the requirement that at least one safe-school officer is present while school is in session. - Procedures that clearly demonstrate a plan to respond to active assailant incidents. - A description of how the school plans to train school staff to respond to active assailant incidents. - A description of how the school will establish a team to assess and intervene with individuals whose behavior may post a threat to the safety of school staff or students.
+Note that a fully developed plan will be completed after approval of the application. - A description of how the school plans to comply with the requirement that at least one safe-school officer is present while school is in session. - Procedures that clearly demonstrate a plan to respond to active assailant incidents. - A description of how the school plans to train school staff to respond to active assailant incidents. - A description of how the school will establish a threat management team to coordinate resources, assess and intervene with students whose behavior may post a threat to the safety of the school, school staff or students.